getopenmono/monodocs/articles/c-program-guide-cpp.md

 ### Multiple inheritance

-In C++ your classes can actually inherit from more than one class.
+Classes in C++ can, as in nature, inherit from more than one parent class.
 This is called multiple inheritance.
 Let us examplify this by breaking up our *Rect* into two classes: *Point* and *Size*:

 ```cpp
 class Point